nathaneltitane/dextop/README.md

 Dextop turns most modern Android devices into a complete Linux-based distribution workstation in a matter of minutes!
 No hassle or deep technical know-how required: **Dextop is easy and user friendly.**

-Dextop was developed using a Samsung Galaxy Note 20 Ultra, a Samsung Galaxy Tab S7+ and optimized to run within/alongside Samsung DeX.

 ### Contents

 To run the way it does and transition seamlessly in between Termux and the chosen container instance, Dextop is built a certain way: